Luna 2: Cultural significance

 According to Donald William Cox, Americans were starting to believe that they were making progress in the Space Race and that although the Soviet Union might have had larger rockets, the United States had better guidance systems, but these beliefs were questioned when the Soviets were able to impact Luna 2 on the Moon.
 At that time the closest Americans had come to the Moon was about 60000 km with Pioneer 4.
 Soviet Premier Nikita Khrushchev, on his only visit to the United States, gave President Dwight D. Eisenhower a replica of the Soviet pennants that Luna 2 had just placed onto the lunar surface.

 U.S. espionage

 In 1959, a Soviet exhibit of its economic achievements toured several countries.
 This exhibit included displays of Luna 2.
-CIA conducted a covert operation to access it to gain information.
-A team of CIA officers gained unrestricted access to the display for 24 hours, which turned out to be a fully-operational system comparable to the original and not a replica as expected.
-The team disassembled the object, photographed the parts without removing it from its crate and then put back in place, gaining intelligence regarding its design and capabilities.
+The CIA conducted a covert operation to access it to gain information.
+A team of CIA officers gained 24 hours of unrestricted access to the display, which turned out to be a fully-operational system comparable to the original and not a replica as expected.
+The team disassembled the object, photographed the parts without removing it from its crate and then put it back in place, gaining intelligence regarding its design and capabilities.
 The Soviets did not find out, the CIA report being declassified in 2019, 28 years after the dissolution of the USSR.